hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

     @1
     CDEFGAB

-A note with a sharp is written with `#` following its note name, `C#`, for example.
-A note with a flat is written with `b` following its note name, `Ab`.
+A note with a sharp is written with `#` following its pitch name - `C#`, for example.
+A note with a flat is written with `b`, for example, `Ab`.
 A chromatic scale can be played this way:

     @1
     CC#DD#EFF#GG#AA#BBbAAbGGbFEEbDDbC